skyflow-workflow/skyflow_backend/README.md

-# skyflow_backbend
+# Skyflow
-skyflow is a workflow based on AWS  Amazon States Language (ASL)
+Skyflow is a workflow based on AWS Amazon States Language (ASL), aonther implementation of AWS StepFunction.

 # repository code struct